servusDei2018/The-Catholic-Book-Review/README.md

 # The-Catholic-Book-Review

-Book reviews from a Catholic perspective, with ratings and age reccomendations.
+A curated, growing list of book reviews from a Catholic perspective, with ratings, notes on adult/age-oriented material, and age reccomendations.
+Perfect for parents looking for a good age-appropriate book for their child, or a person of any age looking for a good read.

+## Curation

+Before a book review is published, it is reviewed to make sure that it is factually correct.

 ## Format